Who is Maarten?

 MSc (Biology) - Radboud University, Nijmegen, Netherlands

-MBA (Master in Environmental Business Administration, Technical University Twente, Enschede, Netherlands
+MBA (Master in Environmental Business Administration), Technical University Twente, Enschede, Netherlands

 Unique expertise

-• System integration: practical experience bridging neuroscience, governance, education, and organizational development
+can draw on practical experience bridging neuroscience, governance, education, and organizational development

 Philosophy of life

-The inside-out advantage
+The Outside-in advantage

 No disciplinary silos: freedom to integrate neuroscience, evolution, politics, and education